-Voters went to the polls in across Canada on April 28, 2025.
+Voters went to the polls in across Canada on April 28, 2025, and again in April 2026 for three by-elections.

-Highlights of the 2025 election are presented below.
-Click here to download a copy of the full election data.
+Highlights of the House of Commons composition are presented below.
+Click here to download a copy of the full election data (2025 general election only.
+See the 2026 By-Election page for information specific to that election).

 Between 2015-2021, the number of women elected to the House of Commons rose slowly but steadily.
 In the 2025 election, more women were elected than prior years, but the increase in the total number of seats in the House of Commons means that the percentage of MPs who are women or gender-diverse people has fallen slightly.